UKCA marking: conformity assessment and documentation

 If you self-declare for the CE marking, you can still self-declare for the UKCA marking.

-Legislative areas where self-declaration of conformity for UKCA marking is permitted, and in some, instances may be required:
+Please see the following legislative areas where self-declaration of conformity for UKCA marking is permitted and, in some instances, may be required:

 Legislation Scope of products which can be self-declared